eric-hawthorne/relish/rt/artifacts/relish.pl2012/relish_website/v0.1.0/src/web/static/download/README_INSTALL_SOURCE_DISTRIBUTION.txt

    sudo apt-get install build-essential will install gcc if "which gcc" reveals it does not exist on your platform.

-3. Install mercurial version control system on your machine if not already installed.
+3. Install git version control system on your machine if not already installed.

-   A binary for MacOSX is available at http://mercurial.selenic.com/downloads/

-   or for linux:
+   For linux:

-   aptitude show mercurial
+   aptitude show git
    ...and if State: not installed...
-   sudo apt-get install mercurial
+   sudo apt-get install git

    or equivalent package installation procedure on your linux distribution.